 Agile Manifesto includes self-organizing teams as a key principle, saying that “the best architectures, requirements, and designs emerge from self-organizing teams.”

-This blog walks you through the common pitfalls that one may face while managing self-organizing teams, essential traits of self-organizing teams, and how leadership can play a significant role.
+This blog walks you through the common pitfalls that one may face while managing self-organizing teams, the essential traits of self-organizing teams, and how leadership can play a significant role.

 3 common pitfalls to avoid when managing self-organizing teams